dinosoeren/decap-ai-chat-widget/README.md

 The widget uses the GitHub API to fetch repositories and file content.
 Unauthenticated requests are limited to 60 requests per hour.

 API responses are cached locally in your browser for 24-hours to help mitigate these limits.
 For higher limits (up to 5000 requests per hour) and access to your private repositories, use a GitHub personal access token.

+> **Note**: 🔐 Your PAT automatically gets encrypted before being saved in local storage, so you only have to enter it once.

 ## Troubleshooting